 - LangMode: Specifies the game language.
 "0" is English, "1" is French, "2" is German, and "3" is Spanish.

 This makes some codes or functions that were originally impossible, such as the level select in Sonic & Knuckles alone, switching characters in the level select menu, and Night Mode (Sonic 3 only) possible.
-It also allows use of the Sound Test option during the actual game.
+It also allows use of the level select's Sound Test option during the actual game.

 Knuckles in Sonic 3

 Sonic 3 had leftover code for Knuckles, but attempting to select him in the Mega Drive original would load Sonic instead.
 With the help of a save file editor, one can edit values for save files in the game.
 (It is also possible to use other methods of editing by modifying the Sonic3K.bin file, but editors are generally more user-friendly.)
 Because Knuckles (and Flying Battery Zone) was planned for and still have existing data in Sonic 3, he is a selectable values when editing saves.
 Unlike the original game, however, the gameplay engine used for Sonic 3 in this specific compilation is actually based upon the Sonic & Knuckles engine, therefore Knuckles can be played as in Sonic 3 without error.

 However, because only Sonic/Tails' boss triggers are in place, Angel Island Zone Act 2 and Launch Base Zone Act 1 are impossible to complete as Knuckles.
 For some reason, Knuckles's boss for Angel Island Zone Act 1 is still present.
 Launch Base Zone Act 2 can't be completed without gliding over to Sonic's boss area from his boss area and clearing the game with Knuckles will cause it to crash since he never had an ending programmed for Sonic 3 alone.